rlawrenc/cosc_304/labs/lab2/README.md

-# COSC 304 - Introduction to Database Systems<br>Lab 2: Creating tables using SQL and MySQL
+# COSC 304 - Introduction to Database Systems<br>Lab 2: Creating Tables using SQL and MySQL

 This lab practices creating tables using SQL DDL on a MySQL database.